 By doing so, you end up encouraging picky eating and your child’s health suffers.
 It may even hurt the mother/father-child relationship in the long run.
 Remember, you can love your child and say NO to their food requests.

-What I highly encourage you to do at every mealtime is serve foods that they enjoy with new/disliked food – check out this post “Top Tips on How to Encourage Kids to Eat Vegetables.”
-That way, even if your child eats just the food(s) they love, they’re still getting some sort of nutrition AND exposure to the food they haven’t quite opened up to, YET.
+What I highly encourage you to do at every mealtime is serve foods that they enjoy with new/disliked food.
+That way, even if your child eats just the food(s) they love, they're still getting some sort of nutrition AND exposure to the food they haven't quite opened up to, YET.

 They're constantly grazing, or snacking randomly throughout the day.
 That means less appetite during the actual mealtimes.
 Again, this is why having a mealtime structure is so important!